LCC-CIT/CS133JS-CourseMaterials/Labs/Lab02/CS133JS_Lab02_Part1_FunctionExercises.md

      - Has a parameter for the name of an animal.
      - Generates the phrase "The ___________ is my favorite animal.", where the code fills in the blank with the animal name.
      - Returns the resulting phrase using a return statement.
-   - Write the code in the .html file to call the function with a "hard coded" animal name and display the returned phrase on the web page.
+   - Write the code in the .html file to call the function with a "hard coded" (no user input from a prompt) animal name and display the returned phrase on the web page.
 3. `calcAvgPrice`&mdash;a function with three parameters and a return value:
    - Write a definition for a function that calculates an average price and:
      - Has three parameters.
 Each one for the price of an item.